 Crashing, freezing waves not really your thing?
 Fed up of salty skin and sand that finds its way into everything?
-Looking for a cheaper way to cool off this summer?
-Central Portugal’s network of river beaches could be the perfect solution.
+Looking for a cheaper way to cool off in summer?
+Portugal’s river beaches could be the perfect solution.
 Here’s a quick run down on why they beat the seaside hands down:

-The only things likely to be floating around in river beaches are leaves, unlike the detritus that rides the waves of coastal beaches.
+The only things likely to be floating around in Portuguese river beaches are leaves, unlike the detritus that rides the waves of coastal beaches.
 You might get the odd dragonfly or damselfly hovering around to add to the natural beauty while you swim.
 Look for the Blue Flag (Banda Azul), which denotes quality tested water.

 Most river beaches have some kind of rope swing set up in an overhanging tree.
 Some even have proper jumping platforms and ladders.
 As well as water that’s deep enough for diving and swimming, there are usually places where you can position yourself to let the cool water gently trickle over your legs or sit and let your feet dangle in the river.